-Presets

-Once you have done that, choose one of the Presets to quickly enter the settings to the type of song that you are trying to interpret.
+Presets: Once you have done that, choose one of the Presets to quickly enter the settings to the type of song that you are trying to interpret.
 Preset choices are Jazz Standard, Jazz (Modern), Pop (with seventh chords), Pop (with no seventh chords), Rock, Pop Ballad, Solo Piano, and Solo Piano (Jazz).

-Chord Options

-When you choose one of these presets, it automatically makes a number of settings in the Chord Options section of the dialog, but you can override them in this dialog.
+Chord Options: When you choose one of these presets, it automatically makes a number of settings in the Chord Options section of the dialog, but you can override them in this dialog.
 These include,

-This is the minimum number of beats for a chord.
+Chord Resolution: (Range from 1 beat to 4 bars, default = 2 beats) This is the minimum number of beats for a chord.
 For example, if you set it to 2 beats, then the Chord Wizard will never attempt to come up with different chords that are only a beat apart.